 Air Fryer

-Air frying is virtually mess-free since all cooking is done in a basket.
+Air frying is virtually mess-free since the cooking is done in a basket.

-2. Place the green beans in a bowl and drizzle the olive oil on top.
+2. Place the green beans in a bowl and drizzle the oil and salt on top.
 Toss the beans using your fingers or tongs to coat them evenly.
-Season with salt and pepper and toss again.

 How to make Chinese green beans with garlic sauce (Dry fried)

-3. Prep the green beans.
-Trim the ends of the green beans, rinse them well, and pat them dry with a paper towel.
+2. Prep the green beans.
+Trim the ends, rinse and pat dry with a paper towel.
 Take the time to properly dry the green beans before frying them to avoid any oil splatters.

-4. Cook the green beans.
-Cook the green bean in a wok with some oil, over medium-high heat, and stir fry until the green beans are slightly charred and wrinkled.
+3. Cook the green beans in a wok with some oil, over medium-high heat, and stir fry until the green beans are slightly charred and wrinkled.
 Or use the other two cooking methods I have mentioned above.

 Chinese green beans

-The best and easiest way to serve these savory Chinese green beans is with a simple side of cooked white rice.
-That’s because the grains absorb the sauce so every bite of green beans and rice is just perfect.
-If you’d like to learn how to cook rice, click here to read the tutorial.
+My favorite way to serve these savory Chinese green beans is with a simple side of cooked white rice.
+Jasmine rice is the traditional move here – but I’ve served this with fluffy Japanese rice as well.
+Either way, the grains absorb the sauce so every bite of green beans and rice is just perfect.

-But they would also work well as a side dish to this savory Chinese moo goo gai pan – or this veggie studded Japanese fried rice.
+But they would also work well as a side dish to this savory Chinese moo goo gai pan – or this restaurant style egg fried rice.
+When I’m making a Chinese feast at home, here are a few of my favorites:

 Chinese green beans with garlic sauce